(Host) A state advisory committee to the U-S Civil Rights Commission is exploring how immigrants and refugees are treated in Vermont.

-The committee heard complaints today that immigrants are sometimes subjected to racial profiling and discrimination.
+The committee heard complaints (today/on Friday) that immigrants are sometimes subjected to racial profiling and discrimination.

 (Dillon) Attorney Leslie Holman practices immigration law.
 And she says her clients from Canada face a different reality in Vermont than immigrants from Africa, the Middle East or Central America.